uwiger/edown/samples/markedoc/SAMPLE3.md

  **Pre-Beta**.
 Quite usable, but still likes to trip up EDoc now and then, which is kind of easy to do.

 There are  many ways to create formats that will make the EDoc generator tilt and unfortunately, the errors it throws are sometimes not quite so illuminating to the reader.
 But why not try an incremental approach and see what works.
-As you can see from this [source sample][sample], which works alright, it's quite a lot that *does* work and the murky bits can usally be worked out fast.
+As you can see from this [source sample][sample], which works alright, it's quite a lot that *does* work and the murky bits can usually be worked out fast.
 Sometimes an additional line helps, some spaces at the end of a line, general intuitive stuff.
 Please experiment and push your fixes to me.

  **Thanks!**